TheDingodile/thedingodile.github.io/_posts/2023-05-02-Life_expectancy.markdown

 Countries like Japan and China have had quite a shift in terms of their population pyramid.
 Going from the structure that characterizes developing countries, with a falling slope for each year, to a more balanced, or even upwards-going distribution.
 Meanwhile, India is somewhere in-between these two models, and countries like Afghanistan are still in the developing stage.
 However, a population with most people around retirement age is scary as well, as the working population has to support the retired population.
 This is a problem that Japan is facing right now and is one of the reasons why Japan is [struggling with its economy.](https://www.imf.org/en/News/Articles/2020/02/10/na021020-japan-demographic-shift-opens-door-to-reforms)

-**Infant mortality: the key to improving life expectancy in undeveloped countries**
+**Infant Mortality: The Key to Improving Life Expectancy in Undeveloped Countries**

 As seen in the previous section, it would be considered lucky to live to the age of 30 during 1960 in some of the undeveloped countries in Africa and even China (Which was during The Great Leap Forward).
 The life expectancy in these countries is [comparable to the life expectancy in Europe in the 1800s](https://www.osfi-bsif.gc.ca/Eng/Docs/DEIP_Gallop.pdf).
 Similarly to that time in Europe, the low life expectancy is due to [high infant mortality](https://www.statista.com/statistics/1072803/child-mortality-rate-africa-historical/) and an increased risk of dying from infectious diseases.
 Clearly, if you are unfortunate enough to die as a child, you will drag down the average life expectancy by a large margin.
 In a country where people die at age 80 on average, it would take 4 people to live to the age of 100 just to outweigh the death of one child.
 The following plot demonstrates how reducing the infant mortality rate is the first and biggest decider for increasing life expectancy overall.